Get

 Foxtails are prevalent in a lot of grassy areas, and while they look fairly harmless, they can be a real problem for dogs.
 They can get stuck anywhere, but the paws are a common place.
 The foxtail seeds harden as they dry, making them more likely to penetrate the skin of the paw.

 Left untreated and unchecked, the seed can cause infection because it fails to break down, and infections can be serious, so the seeds must be removed.
-Use tweezers if the seed has not penetrated the skin, but consult your vet straight away if it has been embedded in the skin.
+Use tweezers if the seed has not penetrated the skin, but consult a vet straight away if it has been embedded in the skin.
 The earlier they are caught and removed, the less damage they do.

 Featured Image Credit: Dmitriev Mikhail, Shutterstock